smhurf/lewagon_challenges/07-Data-Engineering/02-ML-Iteration/06-Kaggle-submission/README.md

 You might wonder why we ran `make install` ?

 **This step is important**
-👉 You remember that your whole pipeline is integrated inside of your `model.joblib` file 👉 That includes the custom encoders written inside of `encoders.py` 👉 Once we have a trained pipeline, we will use it to make the predictions that we will submit to Kaggle.
+👉 Remember that your whole pipeline is integrated inside of your `model.joblib` file 👉 That includes the custom encoders written inside of `encoders.py` 👉 Once we have a trained pipeline, we will use it to make the predictions that we will submit to Kaggle.
 The quality of these predictions will determine our score
 👉 When executing predictions from our loaded pipeline, the pipeline will be looking for the code of the `TimeFeaturesEncoder` and `DistanceTransformer` classes